-

 so, thursday of last week, i finished the final adjustments to some new amps for a customer in england. i brought them to john devore’s factory listening room at the brooklyn navy yard for a first listening test. the navy yard is an amazing place! and so is devore fidelity… he has regular meetings of like minded audio nuts who play lots of records and the occasional CD. john very generously let me hook these up to his reference speakers and give em a workout. a handful of his homies, plus herb reichert and myself checked it all out. i have not been involved in the hifi thing for 12 years and there aren’t that many people i hang with anymore that are deep into it. herb is my brother from another mother, and john i’ve known since the days of fi (early 90’s). i could not have picked a better and more supportive crowd to get vulnerable with a new unproven design.

-what a mouthful… sounds like some of bob carver’s marketing, doesn’t it? (by the way, i’m a big fan of carver…) not really as complicated as it sounds, which is true of most things human. the point of which is to get a high voltage amplification with good linearity without any feedback (error correction). the circuit will work great with feedback… in fact, i will try to make a tube opamp with two of these soon. i just wanted to prove to myself that i could get 240V peak to peak out of the driver circuit without any tricks, with a wide bandwidth, and a simple first order decay.
+what a mouthful… sounds like some of bob carver’s marketing, doesn’t it? (by the way, i’m a big fan of carver…) it’s not really as complicated as it sounds, which is true of most things. the point of all this is to get a high voltage amplification with good linearity without any feedback (error correction). the circuit will work great with feedback… in fact, i will try to make a tube opamp with two of these soon. i just wanted to prove to myself that i could get 240V peak to peak out of the driver circuit without any tricks, with a wide bandwidth, and a simple first order decay. i tried this circuit first in 2006 with a 6688 and was shocked at the bandwidth possible with such a huge gain (1000). the birth of my kid put everything on hold… until now. the tube i used for this experiment is a E80CF/7643 dual pentode/triode. this is a premium “SQ” tube, 10,000 hour and no one cares about it. the american near equivalent is 6BL8, although the pentode section is superior in this version. the triode is similar to a 6CG7. i wanted a more plebeian pentode to work with than a 404A or a D3a and also a dual so i could buffer the voltage amplifier’s output.
+211 grids need some current.

-the ouput stage is completely ordinary and it is biased AB1-ish so that the tubes go a long way… there aren’t that many 211’s anymore and i don’t want to repair these amps anytime soon. i use an input tranny for a phase splitter (Lundahl LL1570, one of my favorites…) and two mirror image driver circuits and the pushpull output is cap coupled to the 211s. the output transformer is a peerless S-275Q (12K: 6 Ohm) wound in philadelphia 10 years ago.
+the 211 pp output stage is completely ordinary, and it is biased AB1-ish so that the tubes go a long way… there aren’t that many 211’s anymore and i don’t want to repair these amps anytime soon. i am known for my obsession with direct coupled circuits, but this is cap coupled for long term reliability. i won’t be going anywhere near england for some time, i think, and it has to plug and play. i use an input tranny for a phase splitter (Lundahl LL1570, one of my favorites…) and two mirror image driver circuits. this is very old school, 1930’s old school. the output transformer is a peerless S-275Q (12K: 6 Ohm) wound in philadelphia 10 years ago.

 the tube compliment is 2X E80CF (6BL8), 2X 5703WB submini (under the hood), 1X 6CG7 and 2X 211. the power supply has a regulator for the driver stage and this allowed me to have one transformer winding supply all the B+ voltages (in other words, laziness). the regulator uses any 6L6 type tube and a 12AX7 and 0D3 gas tube.
 B+ is 1400 VDC and the driver stage uses 400 VDC.